w3c/wcag-act-rules/content/rules/ff89c9/proposed.md

 #### Inapplicable Example 3

-<a class="example-link" title="Inapplicable Example 3" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/a582209de4a1d8ed76f54ca2e1f76d1efdbd499e.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 3" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/a582209de4a1d8ed76f54ca2e1f76d1efdbd499e.html">Open in a new tab</a>

 This `section` element with an [explicit role][] of `doc-abstract` has a role from the [Digital Publishing WAI-ARIA Module (DPUB ARIA) 1.0][dpub 1.0], not the [WAI-ARIA 1.1 Recommendation][aria 1.1].